 Sports stripes: (Set criteria – participation in a certain number of sports)

-The fountains outside Room 2/3 and Room 6 has filtered water.
+The fountains outside Room 2/3 and Room 6 have filtered water.
 This is part of our healthy food education programme.

 School swimming is in term one on Mondays for all Year 1 – 4 girls and for Years 5 – 8 who cannot swim 200m freestyle.
 The focus has moved from teaching stroke to teaching lifesaving skills.
-It starts on 5th February.
-The times vary so check the information that is being sent out.
-If unsure check our facebook page and the newsletter on the website.
+It starts on 3rd February, 1.30pm – 2.30pm.

 If your daughter is new to the school or has moved into Year 5 this year and can swim 200m freestyle, please provide a swimming certificate to Mrs Smith as soon as possible as these girls remain at school.

 All swimming gear must be clearly named and kept in a bag.
 Parent help with dressing the juniors is appreciated.
 Please talk to the classroom teacher.